tangcent/one-IDE/README.md

 ## Architecture

-The system consists of two plugins:
+The system consists of two plugins that work together to synchronize editor state and AI project rules:

-1. **VS Code Extension**: Watches editor changes (active tab, cursor) and writes to the operations log; watches the log for changes from other IDEs.
+1. **VS Code Extension**: Supports VS Code and its forks (Cursor, Antigravity, etc.)
-2. **JetBrains Plugin**: Performs the same role for IntelliJ IDEA, WebStorm, etc.
+2. **JetBrains Plugin**: Supports JetBrains IDEs (IntelliJ IDEA, WebStorm, PyCharm, etc.)

-Both plugins share the `~/.one-ide` directory for storing the logs and configuration.
+Both plugins share the same global configuration.
+And all connected IDEs will sync their states and rules with each other.

 ## AI Rules Sync